zpainter/iassist/content/about/regional-report-2005-2006-canada.md

 single National Federation as part of the transition needed under the new Carnegie Classification model for ICPSR membership.

-**Citation Guide for Data**: Gaëtan Drolet reports that the \"How to cite Statistics Canada products\" originally developed as a Data Liberation Initiative tool will become an official Statistics Canada publication this summer ([Publication number 12-591](http://www.statcan.ca/english/freepub/12-591-XIE/12-591-XIE2006001.htm)).
+**Citation Guide for Data**: Gaëtan Drolet reports that the "How to cite Statistics Canada products" originally developed as a Data Liberation Initiative tool will become an official Statistics Canada publication this summer ([Publication number 12-591](http://www.statcan.ca/english/freepub/12-591-XIE/12-591-XIE2006001.htm)).